Impact

 Risk and Exploitability

 The CVSS score of 5.7 indicates a moderate severity vulnerability, with a moderate impact to confidentiality.
-Since no EPSS score is available, the likelihood of exploitation is uncertain; the vulnerability is not referenced in the CISA KEV catalog.
+The EPSS score of 0.00022, reflecting a probability below 1%, indicates a very low but nonzero likelihood of exploitation; the vulnerability is not referenced in the CISA KEV catalog.
 Based on the description, it is inferred that attackers may exploit the flaw by connecting to the device’s exposed management interfaces over the network, leveraging the missing authentication enforcement.
 No special prerequisites such as elevated privileges are mentioned, suggesting that remote unauthenticated access could suffice.
 Overall, the threat is credible, especially in environments where the device’s management interface is reachable from untrusted networks.

 OpenCVE Enrichment